 There are six (6) Board seats opening this year.
 They include five seats held by current directors Russ Penar, Gary Richenaker, Greg Rogers, Gernot Scheichl, and Richard Shockey, as well as one additional seat that is currently unoccupied.

 The seats held by Mary Barnes, Martin Dolly, Philip Linse, Chris Wendt and Clark Whitten are not expiring.

 3.1 – Voting Limits

 Our current Bylaws indicate that only four Directors may be Participant Members at any one time.
-Since the seats occupied by two participant members (Victor Pascual Avila and Martin Dolly) are up for election, and the seats held by Richard Shockey and Gernot Scheichl are Participant board member seats, up to two Participant (Individual) Members can be elected in this election (which includes Martin Dolly if re-elected).
+Since the seat occupied by one participant member (Richard Shockey) is up for election, and the seats held by Mary Barnes, Martin Dolly and Philip Linse are Participant board member seats, one Participant (Individual) Member can be elected in this election (or re-elected in the case of Richard Shockey).